gmateesc/ContainerizedWebApp/README.md

 To get the application running, I have used

-* The environment variable PORT set in the Dockerfile to 8080, because if the application runs as www, it cannot bind to port 80;
+* The environment variable PORT set in the Dockerfile to 8080, because if the application runs as user "www", it cannot bind to port 80;

-* The environment variable REDIS_URL passed to the container from the docker-composer.yml file
+* The environment variable REDIS_URL passed to the container from the docker-compose files;

-* Port mapping for the web-app container is specified in the docker-compose file to map the host port 8080 to the container port 8080, so that the web app can be accessed from the host
+* Port mapping for the web-app container is specified in the docker-compose file, in order to map the host port 8080 to the container port 8080, so that the web app can be accessed from the host

-* Port mapping for the redis container is also specified in the docker-compose file to make the REDIS port in container
+* Port mapping for the redis container is also specified in the docker-compose file, in order to make the REDIS port in container
   accessible from the host and from the web-app container;

 * Port mapping is specified in the docker-compose file to map the host port 8080 to the container port 8080, so that the web app can be accessed from the host